amartas/Mesa-Stella-SESNe/README.md

 ### Running the models

 You should have everything set up now!
 All you need to do now is run ```MesaStellaCore.py``` in the Python environment from earlier, and it'll start chugging along!
-Some data is exported in the form of a CSV to ```DataExports```, but all the output data is stored in subdirectories within ```mesa-24.08.1/ModelGrids```.
+Explosion profiles and the light curves are exported to ```DataExports```, but all the output data is stored in subdirectories within ```mesa-24.08.1/ModelGrids```.
 Go read the MESA documentation to learn to read it!
-Make sure to move these sims somewhere else *outside* the parent directory, as ```MesaStellaCore.py``` will *not* overwrite these sims if you are rerunning with identical input parameters, throwing an error.
+Make sure to move these sims somewhere else *outside* the parent directory, as ```MesaStellaCore.py``` will *not* overwrite these sims if you are rerunning with identical input parameters.